Bangkok shirt shopping can be an exercise in futility if you don't know where to start.

 Watch out for your ankles as you could get clipped if you don't move out the way quickly enough.

-With a prime building in mind I went from floor to floor checking each small shop unit until I found just what I was looking for.
+Once in the building I used the stairs and I went from floor to floor checking each small shop unit until I found just what I was looking for.

-This one whole shop carried the brand I wanted.
+Going bit by bit I ultimately I found what I wanted and this one whole shop carried the Cinnic brand I wanted.

 Speaking to the owner of the shop I showed him my example shirt and told him that I wanted another dozen just the same as I had been so satisfied with the quality.